Reading time: 8 min

 7.

-But if you set the style correctly in MSSQL when converting a string to a date (the third parameter), then the date will be received correctly:
+But if you set the style correctly in MSSQL Server when converting a string to a date (the third parameter), then the date will be received correctly:

 DB2SQL Server